 I add 4 Tablespoons of butter into microwaveable measuring cup and microwave for just a few seconds to melt the butter.

-Then I pour into the graham cracker mixture, pulsing once again to blend completely.
+Then I pour the melted butter into the graham cracker mixture, pulsing once again to blend completely.

 Adding Graham Crackers To Pie Plate